FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/parser_plugins.md

 ## Matching the files to a parser {#matching-parser}

 We are going to consider an example file generated by the software [PySCF](https://pyscf.org/) ([click here for download](https://box.hu-berlin.de/f/6d369b46a7084a118e63/)), and use it to parse data into the `nomad-simulations` schema.
-If you want to learn more about extending the `nomad-simulations` schema when the information is not defined, see [Extending the Schema](schema_plugins.md).
-For your specific use-case, you need to identify which is the mainfile and use it to match it to your parser.
+If you want to learn more about extending the `nomad-simulations` schema when the information is not defined, see [Extending the Schema](extending_schema.md).

 In the template, go to the entry point in `src/nomad_parser_pyscf/parsers/__init__.py` and change the content to:
 ```python